 A supplier of goods and services under its own brand.
 Vendor – a company that produces, supplies products under its own popular brand.

 A secondary security layer provided by Visa that allows Merchants to verify cardholders’ identities and flag risk factors while increasing the safety of Transactions for their Visa customers.

-Typically available as an add-on benefit for existing card customers, this payment method is only good for a limited time or number of purchases and, due to having no electronic stripe or chip, can only be used for Transactions that could be completed as Card Not Present, such as MOTO or telephone purchases.
+Typically available as an add-on benefit for existing card customers, this payment method is only good for a limited time or a number of purchases and, due to having no electronic stripe or chip, can only be used for Transactions that could be completed as Card Not Present, such as MOTO or telephone purchases.

 The equivalent of a POS machine, a Virtual Terminal hosted online can be accessed by anyone with an internet connection and can allow instant direct payment acceptance, working like a “check out from anywhere” terminal.

-A Transaction in which no money has yet exchanged accounts can be cancelled.
+A Transaction in which no money has yet exchanged accounts can be canceled.
 Most often used in batch payment processes or CP processes due to data entry errors, Void Transactions do not require refunds, only appropriate accounting.